Do you want to learn how to DIY some gold leaf candle holders? Here are the steps to create some authentic gilded style candle holders.

 If you liked this project, here are some links to some other DIY projects.
 These projects are all fairly easy to make and require only basic supplies.

 Thank you for stopping by the blog today.
-I hope you found some inspiration in using a DIY gold leaf process.
-You can use this process for a variety of projects including mirror frames, gold leaf boxes, picture frames and more.
-It’s a rewarding way to bring life to a vintage item that you purchased for a song.
+I hope you found some inspiration for applying a DIY gold leaf process to a vintage item.
+This is an easy way to make customized candle holders for a dining table.
+Which in turn can make a great personalized gift for someone.
+It’s also a perfect way to bring new life to a vintage item that you purchased for a song.